savchenkoyana/Nbody/2. Reproduce JGB/README.md

 ```

 The resulting histogram (mass distribution from snapshot) and the line plot (original pdf) should look like a log-normal distribution with your parameters.
 You can compare your results with the picture at the beginning of this README document.

+### For evolution with external potential

+TODO: implement